OPS-E2E-PPE/VBA-Docs/api/Excel.Workbook.Connections.md

 ---
 title: Workbook.Connections property (Excel)
+description: Learn how use Workbook.Connections property to return a Connections object (Excel)
 keywords: vbaxl10.chm199235
 f1_keywords:
 - vbaxl10.chm199235
-ms.prod: excel
 api_name:
 - Excel.Workbook.Connections
 ms.assetid: 9c4f4ba7-dd4b-0bc2-65b7-16455014097f
-ms.date: 06/08/2017
+ms.date: 07/20/2021
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Workbook.Connections property (Excel)

-The  **Connections** property establishes a connection between the workbook and an ODBC or an OLEDB data source and refreshes the data without prompting the user.
+Returns a [Connections](Excel.Connections.md) object that is a container for connections between the workbook and data sources such as ODBC, OLEDB, etc., that can refresh the data without prompting the user.
 Read-only.

 ## Syntax

-_expression_. `Connections`
+_expression_.**Connections**

-_expression_ A variable that represents a [Workbook](./Excel.Workbook.md) object.
+_expression_ A variable that represents a **[Workbook](Excel.Workbook.md)** object.

 ## Example